knative/docs/install/Knative-custom-install.md

 * If you are new to Knative, you should instead [install one of the default installation packages](./README.md).
-Follow the host specific Knative installation instructions for the default package to help you get up and running with the least effort.
+Follow the host specific Knative installation instructions to help you get up and running with the least effort.
 Installing a default package also ensures that you can run all the [Knative Serving Samples](https://github.com/knative/docs/blob/master/serving/samples/README.md).

-* The following steps use `bash` for a MacOS or Linux environment; for Windows, some commands might need adjustment.
+* The steps in this guide use `bash` for the MacOS or Linux environment; for Windows, some commands might need adjustment.

 * This guide assumes that you have an existing Kubernetes cluster,